MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

 - MET150
 - MOE150
 ms.assetid: bb9d90b6-6c86-4b19-9235-3bd9b19826ab
-description: "Provide quality content without needing additional resources when you use Microsoft Search in Bing"
+description: "Provide quality content without needing additional resources when you use Microsoft Search"
 ---

 # Plan your content

-Before planning your content, understanding what you can add to Microsoft Search in Bing will be helpful:
+Before planning your content, understanding what you can add to Microsoft Search will be helpful:

 - Bookmarks